Audrey Shin: 2023−2024 season

 For her new programs, Shin opted to fulfill a longstanding desire to skate to the soundtrack of Pina after it came up in a school project, using it in the short program.
 A fan of the music of Adele, her team selected "Skyfall" as a starting point and built a James Bond-themed program around it.

 Shin finished fourth at the 2023 CS Autumn Classic International to start the season.
 Competing on the Grand Prix at the 2023 Skate Canada International, a clean short program performance put her in fourth place after the short program.
 She struggled with jump underrotations and a fall in the free skate, placing ninth in the segment and dropping to seventh overall.
 She went on to finish ninth at the 2023 Cup of China.

 Following a disappointing ninth-place finish at the 2024 U.S. Championships, Shin began looking into the idea of switching to pair skating, a discipline that she had always enjoyed.
 She got in contact with former U.S. pair skaters, Chris Knierim and Brandon Frazier to help her learn various pair elements.

-Pair skating with Nagy
+Pair skating with Balázs Nagy

-2024–2025 season
+2024–2025 season: Debut of Shin/Nagy

 Upon learning that Shin was interested in transitioning from singles to pair skating, U.S. pair skater, Balázs Nagy, contacted her and asked if she would be interested in having a tryout with him.
 Shin agreed to this and after a week of skating together, the pair agreed to form a partnership.
-They announced that they would primarily train in Oakville, Ontario, Canada under coaches, Bruno Marcotte and Andrew Evans, while also making trips to Colorado to work with Tammy Gambill.
+They announced that Bruno Marcotte and Meagan Duhamel will serve as their head coaches, while they will also work with Audrey’s former coach, Tammy Gambill, in Colorado.

 The pair began their season in December, winning the bronze medal at the 2024 CS Golden Spin of Zagreb.